kelseyflap/dog-simulation/README.md

 # dog-simulation
-This is a very basic experimentation with classes and real time date/time stuff.
+This is a very basic experimentation with classes, time delays and bash shell + local python scripts + git stuff.

-Also, the file is just a text file so I can access it easier.